Navigator Hardware Setup

 Supplying Power

-The Navigator has two independent power sections, one section is powered by the primary and secondary power inputs, and the other is powered by the AUX 5V power input.
-The diagram below shows each independent power section and the ports that are connected to it.
+The Navigator has two independent power circuits, the main circuit is powered by the primary and secondary power inputs, and the other is powered by the AUX 5V power input.
+The diagram below shows which ports are connected to each circuit.

 The Navigator has two power inputs that supply power to the Navigator PCB and Raspberry Pi.
 The voltage supplied to either of these inputs must be 5–5.35V.
 The power supply used should be capable of delivering at least 4.5 amps.
 The Navigator + Raspberry Pi will be powered when using either power input.